fwolfst/fwolfst.github.io/_posts/2021-03-07-mailtrain_dokku.md

 However, I couldnt get the default buildpacks run mailtrain nicely.
 I would blame the still very busy nodejs ecosystem (grunt, nodeversion, blabla).

+Putting sensitive configuration in a git repository is not the optimal solution here, but allowed us to fire up the application quickly.

+It would be great if mailtrain supported setting the database urls via a single environment variable (it does allow environment callbacks in its configuration file, though - so feel free to do that, via `dokku config:set`).

+Heroku, dokku and at least Ruby on Rails set and read `DATABASE_URL`, which would make the manual database configuration obsolete.
+I [filed an issue](https://github.com/Mailtrain-org/mailtrain/issues/1020) on mailtrain, but the project is most likely busy with v2; but anyone js should be able to craft a PR pretty quickly.

 #### Having a better idea?

 Awesome!
 Get in contact with me!